 Update your browser for more security, speed and the best experience on this site.

-Meet dogs at a shelter or former home, or at a pre-arranged transfer location on multi-leg transports, and drive them to their RAGOM foster homes or to the veterinarian.
-Drivers are responsible for ensuring the safety and comfort of dogs during their journey.
-Transport runs may be local, intrastate, or interstate between Minnesota, Iowa, North Dakota, South Dakota, and western Wisconsin.
+Pick up dogs, manage the initial surrender, and drive them to their RAGOM foster home.
+Drivers are responsible for ensuring the dog’s safety during their journey.
+Transport runs may be local, intrastate, or interstate.

 Any type of enclosed vehicle will do as long as it’s large enough to carry a Golden Retriever!

 Some dogs do need to be transported in a crate, but not all dogs.
 If a crate is needed, the transport request email will include that requirement.

 The distance varies and depends on the transport.
 If you want to participate in a specific transport but the distance is too far, respond to the transport request and state how far you are willing to drive.
 We will adjust the transport legs to accommodate you.

 RAGOM does not pay for your gas; however, if you track your transport details, the expense may be tax deductible.
 See your tax advisor for complete information.